 Back Economic Abuse Resources

-CWES Next steps to economic safetyIf you decide to leave an abusive partner, there are further steps you can take to increase your economic safety.
-This fact sheet from the Centre for Women's Economic Safety is available in English, Arabic, Simplified Chinese, Vietnamese, Thai, Korean, Spanish.
+CWES - Steps to Financial safetyIf you are thinking about leaving an abusive partner, or you want to establish some financial independence, there are a few steps you can consider taking.
+This checklist from the Centre for Women's Economic Safety is available in English, Arabic, Simplified Chinese, Vietnamese, Thai, Korean, Spanish and Tamil.

 Recognise and Recover GuideRecognise and Recover is the Commonwealth Bank's Guide to help you recognise financial abuse, recover and regain financial control.
 It includes useful financial considerations for before you leave an abusive partner and after.